The minimally extended Varying Speed of Light (meVSL): Special Relativity

 \subsection{Electromagnetism}

-VSL theories when analyzed in a consistent way, might lead to large violations of charge conservation \cite{Landau:2000mx}.
-However, VSL theories can simply correspond to frameworks where units are adapted with the scales in the dynamics.
-One can redefine time and space units so that the differentials scale as $dt \rightarrow [f(x)]^a dt$ , $dx^{i} \rightarrow [f(x)]^b dx^{i}$, where $f$ is a function, $a$ and $b$ are constants, and local LI of the line element requires $c(x) \propto [f(x)]^{b-a}$.
-The scaling between space and time variables are different to form an anisotropic multi-scaling.
-When $b = 0$, one can redefine the time coordinate by reabsorbing $c$ in the coordinate \cite{Calcagni:2013yra}
+Consistent analysis of VSL theories can lead to significant violations of charge conservation \cite{Landau:2000mx}.
+However, VSL theories can be resolved by adjusting units according to the scale of dynamics.
+Time and space units can be redefined as $dt \rightarrow [f(x)]^a dt$ and $dx^{i} \rightarrow [f(x)]^b dx^{i}$, where $f$ is a function and $a$ and $b$ are constants.
+To maintain the local LI of the line element, it is necessary that $c(x) \propto [f(x)]^{b-a}$.
+This approach forms anisotropic multi-scaling by scaling the spatial and temporal variables differently.
+When $b = 0$, the time coordinate can be redefined by reabsorbing $c$ into the $x^{0}$ coordinate \cite{Calcagni:2013yra}

-which has a length dimension.
-One can make all equations general-covariant and gauge invariant with this choice of the coordinate if some conditions are met.
+With this choice of coordinates, specific conditions allow all equations to become generally covariant and gauge-invariant \footnote{When we think of an event in four-dimensional spacetime as a composition of a temporal point and a three-dimensional hypersurface at a given epoch, we may talk about this problem.
+However, in a VSL model that satisfies the LI, the time variation of the speed of light is due to actual changes in physical wavelength and frequency caused by the Universe's expansion but not from the redefinition of time.
+It refers to the functional change in the cosmological redshift of the speed of light that occurs when the cosmological TD does follow the relation $T_0 = T (1+z)^{n}$ with $n \neq 1$ \cite{Lee:2023FoP,Lee:2024part}.}.

-In this subsection, we review the Maxwell's equations in 4-dimensional spacetime in order to investigate the effect of meVSL on the Maxwell's equation.
-We adopt the speed of electromagnetic waves propagate in vacuum is related to the distributed capacitance and inductance of vacuum, $\tc^{-2} = \tepsilon \tmu$ where $\tepsilon$ and $\tmu$ represent the permittivity and the permeability of vacuum, respectively.
-One consequence of meVSL is that both $\tepsilon$ and $\tmu$ can also vary as a function of the scale factor, $a$ ({\it i.e.}, as a cosmic time).
-In section~\ref{sec:cosmology}, we obtain $\tc = \tc_{0} a^{b/4}$ and as a result we also obtain $\tepsilon = \tepsilon_{0} a^{-b/4}$ and $\tmu = t\mu_{0} a^{-b/4}$ where subscripts $0$ represent the values of the present Universe instead of vacuum.
-Thus, the Maxwell's equations can be changed in meVSL.
-The electromagnetic field is fully described by a vector field called the 4-potential $A^{\alpha}$ which is given by
+In this subsection, we review Maxwell's equations in 4-dimensional spacetime to investigate the effect of meVSL on Maxwell's equation.
+We adopt the speed of electromagnetic waves propagating in vacuum is related to the distributed capacitance and inductance of vacuum, $\tc^{-2} = \tepsilon \tmu$ where $\tepsilon$ and $\tmu$ represent the permittivity and the permeability of vacuum, respectively.
+One consequence of meVSL is that both $\tepsilon$ and $\tmu$ can also vary as a function of the scale factor, $a$ (\textit{i.e.}, as a cosmic time).
+In section~\ref{sec:cosmology}, we adopt $\tc = \tc_{0} a^{b/4}$ and as a result we obtain $\tepsilon = \tepsilon_{0} a^{-b/4}$ and $\tmu = \tmu_{0} a^{-b/4}$ where subscripts $0$ represent the values of the present Universe instead of vacuum.
+Therefore, in the meVSL, the Maxwell's equations can be modified.
+The electromagnetic field is fully described by a vector field called the 4-potential $A^{\alpha}$ that is given by

 where $\phi$ is the electrostatic scalar potential, $\vec{A}$ is the vector potential, and $\tc$ is speed of light given in Eq.~\eqref{dx0ps}.
 The Lagrangian of a charged particle and an electromagnetic field is given by